 First, make contact with a trusted and experienced insider dealing solicitor.
 After this, collect all information and evidence of correspondence and information you’ve received that may go towards proving your innocence, and provide your legal representatives with these materials.

-If you’ve been accused of the misappropriation of confidential information relating to trade, contact the specialist insider trading solicitors at DPP Business & Tax today to begin building a strong defence.
+If you’ve been accused of the misappropriation of confidential information relating to trade, contact the specialist insider trading solicitors at DBT & Partners to begin building a strong defence.

 Contact Our Team